bbcCorp/pyNeoGraphManager/README.md

 MATCH (bbc:Person {name: 'BBC'}) RETURN bbc
 ```

-* Now we can create a relationship between two Person nodes using the following command
+* We can create a relationship between two Person nodes using the following command
 ```cypher
 CREATE (granddad:Person {name: 'Grand Dad', age:60})-[r:PARENT_OF]->(dad:Person {name: 'Dad', age:40})-[r2:PARENT_OF]->(son:Person {name: 'Son', age:5})
 ```

-Now we will add two additional nodes `Grand Mom` and `Mom` and link it to the existing `Dad` and `Son` nodes
+* Next, we will add two additional nodes `Grand Mom` and `Mom` and link it to the existing `Dad` and `Son` nodes

 ```cypher